Transforming Content Industry

-The Broadcasting industry needs a new vision, a new path and some new tools to stay relevant.
-In the age of attention deficit, fueled by a billion choices, we need to reinvent TV.
-(When I say TV, I mean TV content, irrespective of whether it is delivered through Cable, DTH or Fiber).
+The Content industry needs a new vision, a new path and some new tools to stay relevant.
+In the age of attention deficit, fuelled by a billion choices, we need to reinvent ourselves.
+(When I say content, I mean video content, irrespective of whether it is delivered through Cable, DTH or Fiber).
 We can’t do that by pandering to the whims of a remote wielding consumer or a restless finger that can swipe out anything in less than a second.
 We need to go back to the roots of being human.

 Interaction, Engagement, Participation : Not long ago, these were the fundamental elements of our social life.
 But today people chat, share and comment, talking AT each other and all AT the same time, resembling a classroom without a teacher, with so much noise and very little connection, discussion or learning.

 Undivided attention and a commitment to spend loyal time with creators and their creation: These were fundamental to how we engaged with arts and entertainment.
 Today, most people keep surfing, just like window shopping.

 It is a myth to believe that a billion crowd sourced videos on the internet or a billion hash tagged opinions on twitter is making the society better.
 Or that people shifting attention from one content to another, within a few minutes is a result of a healthy evolution in choices.

 Content that is curated and produced, content that can hold people on their seats for long periods, content that can emotionally connect and engage, almost always have greater social impact and benefits.

 But content today is quite far from fulfilling its true potential.
 Most of the content today, looks more like a facebook notification feed, each one holding my attention for a short while, whose sole purpose is to keep my fingers off the screen / remote.
 Or like an attention seeking child.
 Or a boyfriend always trying to impress the girl, rarely allowing the relationship to go deeper.
 No wonder most content, is associated with distraction, something that you go to, when you have nothing else to do.